Spark

 Proposals must be submitted in English and must contain the following information and documents:

-- A brief description of relevant educational and employment histories;
+• A brief description of relevant educational and employment histories (CV in the SNSF Portal);

 Only the project description will be transmitted to the evaluators.
 The project description must be fully anonymised to ensure that the experts evaluating it cannot identify the applicant, their career stage, their gender, or any current, previous or future position(s) or institution(s).
 No institution, department, or institute may be named in the project description, irrespective of whether the project is carried out at that institution, department, or institute, or whether a collaboration is planned.
 When anonymising the project description, particular care must be taken to ensure that references to the applicant's own publications are not indicated as such, as this could compromise anonymity.
-The SNSF will not consider proposals with insufficiently anonymised project descriptions.
+The SNSF reserves the right to correct anonymisation errors by blackening the relevant passages in the project description.

 Assessment criteria